About Chicago Manual Footnotes:

 1. Mark E. Neely, Jr., The Fate of Liberty: Abraham Lincoln and Civil Liberties (New York: Oxford University Press, 1991), 204.

 For any book, follow this basic model for punctuation, capitalization, and italics -- providing author, title, place of publication, publisher, date of publication, and the page where the information you are citing can be found.
 Variations on this basic cite are modeled below.
-Note that a complete citation is needed for the first reference you make to any item; a shortened cite (as with model footnote 2) can be used thereafter.
+Note that a complete citation is needed for the first reference you make to any item; a shortened cite can be used thereafter (see below).

 Book, with two or three authors